YOUR LOCAL NEXGEN HEARING TEAM

 Perry originally joined NexGen Hearing as a Conestoga College student doing his clinical placement.
 We liked him so much that we kept him!
-Now a Registered Hearing Instrument Practitioner, Perry is proud to be the Clinician Owner of our Gordon Head office.
+He is now a Registered Hearing Instrument Practitioner at our Gordon Head office.

 Victoria Gordon Head Client Reviews